stevenjohnstone/go-beta-fuzzer-vs-libfuzzer/README.md

 When trying to find inputs to ```magic``` which result in a return value ```true``` and cause a crash,  libfuzzer consistently finds a crasher in a couple of seconds with ~100000 executions.
 The number of executions required for the beta fuzzer to find the crasher appears to be >= 100x that of libfuzzer.

-When using ```loopmagic```, it appears that libfuzzer can find a crasher but the beta fuzzer cannot.

 ## TODO